ACE Summer Institute

 You must be a first-generation college student or an ALANA student.
-First generation is someone who is the first person in their family to attend a four-year institution and an ALANA student is a person who is African-American, Latino, Asian, or Native American.
+First-generation is someone who is the first person in their family to attend a four-year institution and an ALANA student is a person who is African-, Latino/a-, Asian-, and Native-American decent.

 What will I do while in the program?

 Get to know the campus, adapt to the college, complete an intensive course in math and in writing for college (for a half unit of credit each), and build a connection with your peers, faculty, and staff.

 Will courses count toward graduation?

 Yes, your math and writing course will be listed as .5 credits.
 They will be on your transcript and included in your first semester grades and GPA.